lfu46/Glycosylation-Crosstalk/README.md

-# R Code for Data Analysis: Crosstalk Between O-GlcNAcylation and N-Glycosylation
+# R Code for Data Analysis: Crosstalk Between Protein O-GlcNAcylation and N-Glycosylation

 This repository contains the R code used for data analysis in the project: